 Iran protests are the biggest in years to challenge the regime.
 Here's what to know.

-Iran has faced intense nationwide protests for nearly two weeks, marking the largest challenge to the country's ruling regime in years — and drawing vows from President Trump to intervene on the protesters' behalf if they face a violent crackdown.
+Iran has faced intense nationwide protests for more than two weeks, marking the largest challenge to the country's ruling regime in years — and drawing vows from President Trump to intervene on the protesters' behalf if they face a violent crackdown.

-Initially sparked by Iran's economic freefall and severe inflation, the protests have boiled over, with nearly 50 cities facing demonstrations.
-One monitoring group has reported thousands of arrests and dozens of deaths since the protests began.
+Initially sparked by Iran's economic freefall and severe inflation, the protests have boiled over, with about 185 cities facing demonstrations.
+One monitoring group has reported thousands of arrests and more than 500 deaths since the protests began.

 Here's what you need to know: